luozhiya/fittencode.nvim/README.md

   source_completion = {
     -- Enable source completion.
     enable = true,
+    -- trigger characters for source completion.
+    -- Available options:
+    -- * A  list of characters like {'a', 'b', 'c', ...}
+    -- * A function that returns a list of characters like `function() return {'a', 'b', 'c', ...}` trigger_chars = {},
   },
   -- Set the mode of the completion.
   -- Available options: